- Property Management

 Qualification Methods:

-- Canada: Refinancing uses traditional income qualification with the mortgage stress test—you must qualify at the higher of your contract rate +2% or 5.25%.
+- Canada: Refinancing uses traditional income qualification with the mortgage stress test set by OSFI—you must qualify at the higher of your contract rate +2% or 5.25%.
 This can limit how much you can borrow even when property values support it.

 - United States: DSCR (Debt Service Coverage Ratio) loans let you qualify based on the property’s rental income rather than your personal income.
 No stress test.
 This makes it easier to BRRRR multiple properties without hitting personal income limits.